 Add in some summer heat, and then it can feel unbearable!

 Let’s learn a bit more about hot flushes…

-An episode of hot flushes (also called hot flushes) can happen in an instant, and often when you least expect it.
-This can cause a shock of anxiety, which can make the episode even worse!
-However, when treated correctly, you can face menopausal hot flushes with confidence and keep them to a minimum!
+An episode of hot flushes can happen in an instant.
+Usually when we least expect them.
+This can cause a shock of anxiety, which can make the episode even worse.

 What Exactly Are Hot Flushes?

 Hot flushes include the sudden feeling of heat, perspiration, and often other symptoms as well.
 They are caused by a temporary change in the blood vessel size and shape.

 Some women claim to experience an “aura” or feeling of uneasiness just before they experience an episode of hot flushes.

 Hot flushes can be experienced any time of the day or night.
 When they happen at night while you sleep, they are also referred to as night sweats.
 Hot flushes can last from only a few seconds, up to a few minutes.
 But it can take up to 30 minutes to feel completely back to normal after an episode.
 Hot flush episodes can happen as few times as once every other day, all the way up to 20 times in a single day.

 There is usually a consistent and unique pattern of symptoms that you will experience during an episode.
 But remember, they may differ in combination of symptoms and severity of each symptom depending on the woman.